zonemaster/zonemaster/docs/specifications/tests/Connectivity-TP/connectivity03.md

       *[ERROR_ASN_DATABASE]* and end these steps (the response was malformed).

-8. From the ASN or ASNs from step 6 create the ASN set for the IP address and is used for the further processing.
+8. Create the ASN set, for the IP address, from the ASN or ASNs from the steps above and use it for the further processing.

 ## Intercase dependencies